zoom/videosdk-ui-toolkit-ios-sample/README.md

 # Zoom Video SDK UI toolkit Sample Project

-The Zoom Video SDK UI Toolkit is a prebuilt video chat user interface powered by the Zoom Video SDK.
+The [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/ios/ui-kit/) is a prebuilt video chat user interface powered by the Zoom Video SDK.

+The UI toolkit enables you to instantly start using a core set of Video SDK features in your app, including:
+- Join and leave sessions
+- Video on or off
+- Front or back camera
+- Mute and unmute
+- Session chat (group and private)
+- Active speaker and gallery view
+- Participant management (by host and manager roles)
+- Virtual background
+- Portrait and Landscape support

-The use of this UI toolkit is subject to the [beta program terms of use](https://explore.zoom.us/en/beta-terms-and-conditions/) and the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
-This sample code is for debugging purposes only and is provided as-is and without warranties of any kind.
-It is meant only to be used by the direct recipient and may not be redistributed.
-Copyright 2023 Zoom Video Communications, Inc. All rights reserved.
+The use of this UI Took Kit is subject to the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
+Copyright 2024 Zoom Video Communications, Inc. All rights reserved.

 ## Authorize